Turtini/turtini-docs/docs/index.md

 # Docs

-Welcome to Turtini’s Docs and Training Loop platform.
+Welcome to the Turtini Docs and Training Loop platform.

 This site consolidates governance guidance, security frameworks, and regulated platform documentation aligned with U.S. federal environments.
 It also includes short operational demos for learning real infrastructure workflows.